jeffreykegler/hoonlint/misc/whitespace.md

 # Appendix: Non-standard code

+By non-standard code, we mean code that does not follow the guidelines of this document.
+In non-standard code,
-In non-standard code -- code which does not follow these guidelines, `hoonlint` sometimes must decide the "intended" syntax, in order to produce diagnostics that are as helpful as possible.
+`hoonlint` sometimes must decide the "intended" syntax, in order to produce diagnostics that are as helpful as possible.
-This section describes the methods used for deciding what was "intended" in non-standard Hoon code.
+This appendix describes the methods used for deciding what was "intended" in non-standard Hoon code.

 ## Chess-sidedness